 "In addition to the direct vascular effects of cannabinoids, a large number of studies now suggest that endocannabinoids are mediators of myocardial infarction and ischaemic/reperfusion injury, cardiovascular risk factors and atherosclerosis [citations omitted].
 See https://www.ncbi.nlm.nih.gov/pubmed/22670794.

-In an article entitled, “Targeting the endocannabinod system to limit myocardial and cerebral ischemic and reperfusion injury, published in the January 2012 issue of the Current Pharmaceutical Biotechnology journal, Ronald Tuma, Ph.D., leading a team at the Center for Substance Abuse Research and Department of Physiology, Temple University, School of Medicine, Philadelphia, wrote in the article’s abstract,
+In an article entitled, “Targeting the endocannabinod system to limit myocardial and cerebral ischemic and reperfusion injury," published in the January 2012 issue of the Current Pharmaceutical Biotechnology journal, Ronald Tuma, Ph.D., leading a team of scientists at the Center for Substance Abuse Research and Department of Physiology, Temple University, School of Medicine, Philadelphia, wrote in the article’s abstract,

 “We report experimental evidence suggesting that targeting the endocannabinoid system might evolve as a novel therapeutic concept to limit the devastating consequences of these acute vascular events through a wide variety of mechanisms, including lowering inflammation, oxidative stress, fibrosis, and excitotoxicity, and enhanced blood flow.”
 See https://www.ncbi.nlm.nih.gov/pubmed/?term=Tuma%20RF%5BAuthor%5D&cauthor=true&cauthor_uid=21470162.